mattermost/mattermost-handbook/operations/research-and-development/organization/README.md

 ### Suite Teams

-Suite teams are responsible for features that are utilized across the product verticals. **Suite Users** and **Integration Frameworks** makes up the suite division.
+Suite teams are responsible for features that are utilized across the product verticals.
+* **Suite Users**
+* **Integration Frameworks**

 ### Platform Teams

 The Platform division is responsible for the platforms that support and span the product verticals.
-Platform is compromised of:

 * **Web/Desktop**
 * **Server**